epiphyt/embed-privacy/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/embed-privacy)

 == Changelog ==

+= 1.11.1 =
+* Improved: Class autoloading performance
+* Improved: Allow overriding `EPI_EMBED_PRIVACY_BASE` constant
+* Improved: Replaced `url_to_postid` with a shortcode usage check in the content
+* Fixed: JavaScript error on clicking an opt-out checkbox
+* Fixed: Don't use deprecated parameter of Style class
+* Fixed: Erroneous overlay replacements in certain circumstances

 = 1.11.0 =
 * Added: Support for embed provider Bluesky